nicklockwood/JPNG/README.md

 Installation
 ---------------

-To use JPNG, just drag the class files into your project.
+To use JPNG, just drag the class files into your project and add the ImageIO framework in the Build Phases tab.
 JPNG will automatically extend UIImage or NSImage with the ability to load JPNG images without you needing to explictly import the JPNG header into any of your classes, but if you have disabled swizzling, or wish to save images in JPNG format, just import the JPNG.h file to access these features.

 Cross-platform functions